RazvanBerbece/PatientRecords-SecureComp/reporting/flaws/sql_injection/README.md

 The server does not do ANY input validation either, which means that the form field values are used in the SQL statements as is.

 This means that there are a few very serious threats that the service app is vulnerable to:
-1. Tampering with data (dropping tables, inserting or editing entries)
-2. Information disclosure (reading confidential patient data without needing the required access credentials)
+1. Information disclosure (reading confidential patient data without needing the required access credentials)
-3. Elevation of Privilege (being able to search for patient details without being a registered user of the system)
+2. Elevation of Privilege (being able to search for patient details without being a registered user of the system)

 # To Reproduce
 ## With a valid username